campusdomar/PuMuKIT1/doc/UserGuide.md

 Tag with metadata related to the publication of a multimedia object:

 -   *State*: It indicates the state of a multimedia object.
 The states are “Published”, "Blocked" or “Hidden”.
-See 2.3 content publication.
+(See 2.3 content publication).

 -   *Revised checkbox*: Used for multimedia objects automatically imported.
 This checkbox is activated in those multimedia objects whose documentation has been reviewed by the personal of CEMAV.

--   *Editorial decisions*: Set of selectors that allow to catalogue the multimedia object for globalizing it into one category as the frontend of the website are displayed
+-   *Editorial decisions*: Set of selectors that allow to catalogue the multimedia object by globalizing it into one category as the frontend of the website is displayed

--   *Publication channels*: a set of selector which allow you to publish a multimedia object in the different channels.
-See 2.3 content publication.
+-   *Publication channels*: a set of options which allow you to publish a multimedia object in the different channels.
+(See 2.3 content publication).

 -   *Broadcast profile*: With this, you indicate the ACLs of the video.